DavidBM/sesametime-sync-google-calendar/README.md

     "google_calendar_app_id": "Google OAuth App id.
-Can be created in  https://console.cloud.google.com/", "google_calendar_client_secret": "Same as google_calendar_app_id, but the OAuth secret", "sesame_token": "Can be generated from the sesametime.com web interface", "calendars_to_sync": ["id of the calendars to sync", "one per string in the array"] }
+Can be created in  https://console.cloud.google.com/", "google_calendar_client_secret": "Same as google_calendar_app_id, but the OAuth secret", "sesame_token": "Can be generated from the sesametime.com web interface", "calendars_to_sync": ["id of the calendars to sync", "one per string in the array", "they look like very long emails like verylingthing@@group.calendar.google.com or like your normal email for your personal calendar."], "excluded_users_from_local_holidays": ["user1@email.com", "user2@email2.com"] }

 ```